JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     }
     ```

-3. Synchronize the project to apply the changes.
+3. Synchronize the Gradle files by clicking **Sync Now** in the warning.

    ![Synchronize the Gradle files](gradle-sync.png)